gorpipe/gor/README.md

     chr12   60545   A       T       rs570991495
     chr13   19020013        C       T       rs181615907
     chr13   19020145        G       T       rs28970552

+If the GORspark version was setup the following query should work as well the results the same as above:

+    ./gor-scripts-<version>/bin/gorpipe "select * from gor-test-data/gor/dbsnp_test.gor limit 10"

 ## Setting up an interactive shell for GORpipe